MEF International School Istanbul: Clubs

 The clubs for Primary are: Little Brainiacs, Ballet, Ceramics, Mad Science Sculpture, Lego, Construction, Modern dance, Modern Turkish Dance, Guitar/Piano, Movie Making, Flow Yoga, Chess, Running & Fitness, Fashion Design, Modern Dance/Tap, So Lets Sew, Film Club, Code Monkey, Violin, Green Club and Drama.

 The clubs for Secondary are: International Culture Club, Community Service Club, Photography, Stained Glass, Sculpture, Rockets, World Cinema, Newspaper, MUN, Chess, Math Olympiad, Student Government, Ultimate Frisbee, Basketball, Animal Lovers, Football, Volleyball, Table Tennis, Code Monkey, Coding Computer, Short Movie and Photography.

 People

-In MEFIS, the population of students is around 256 students, with around 52 nationalities.
+In MEFIS, the population of students is around 300 students, with around 52 nationalities.

 Faculty and staff

-MEF's teachers are mostly American and Turkish.
+MEF's teachers are mostly American, Canadian, British and Turkish.
 The primary school, grades 1-5, is situated on the first three floors of the building and grades 6-12 are on the upper two floors.
-The primary school includes a primary assembly area where monthly assemblies are held, a computer lab, and whole school library, which houses a rich collection of books and electronic resources for students and families.
+The primary school includes a Visual Arts studio, Performing Arts room, the Blue Gym, a Ballet Studio, and the whole school library, which houses a rich collection of books and electronic resources for students and families.

-The secondary school also has a fully networked computer lab, chemistry, biology and physics laboratories, and canteen for purchasing small snack foods.
+The secondary school also has a fully networked computer lab, chemistry, biology and physics laboratories, and canteen for purchasing a range of snacks and sandwiches.